by Texas Homesteader ~

 I don’t want to overrun the fresh taste of zucchini with too many additions.
 But I realize that not every cook likes to keep the taste simple.

 There are lots of flavor options with this filling.
-Some people like to sauté chopped bell pepper along with their onions & garlic.
+Some people like to add:

 But for RancherMan & me, simple is best.
 I didn’t want to complicate the recipe, nor the taste.
 So I don’t add any other ingredients to the filling.
 Feel free to add things your family loves though.

 Now it’s time to tackle those zucchini boats.